 There is a charge for parking.
 Self-parking fees are: Free for less than one hour; $5 for 1 to 2 hours, $8 for 2 to 4 hours, $10 for 4 to 24 hours.
 Valet fees: $10 for 0 to 4 hours; $15 for 4 to 24 hours.
 Parking fees repeat for each 24-hour period.
 The parking fee for registered hotel guests includes in-out privileges within the same parking type (self or valet) across all MGM Resorts hotels (subject to availability).

 A free tram connects Monte Carlo to CityCenter and Bellagio and is open to the public.

-The pool is currently under construction, but resort guests will receive free admission to MGM Grand and Mandalay Bay pool complexes.
+The pool is currently under construction, but resort guests will receive free admission to MGM Grand pool complex.